 Catch live music in any number of clubs on legendary Beale Street, on which W.C.
 Handy, Louis Armstrong, Muddy Waters and B.B.
 King introduced the world to the Memphis blues.
 Although the city was declared “Home of the Blues” in 1977, once vibrant Beale had by then lost much of its appeal, with most of its music halls, saloons, pawnshops and stores shuttered; see why—after a 1980s makeover—it remains a Memphis focal point.

-Chow down on Memphis' famed dry ribs at the bare-bones, basement-style Rendezvous (52 S. 2nd St.) barbecue joint.
+If you're looking for the best places to eat Memphis barbecue, you can try Memphis' famed dry ribs at the bare-bones, basement-style Rendezvous (52 S. 2nd St.).
 (A heads-up: The waitstaff prides itself on being curt.)
 Or try a slow-cooked, hand-pulled pork sandwich (topped with coleslaw, of course) at Corky's Ribs & BBQ (5259 Poplar Ave.).

 Check out colorful, homespun works in the folk art gallery, examine historic photographs and attend a jazz, soul, gospel or blues concert at the Center for Southern Folklore (119 S. Main St.).